AbhiPasula/Climate-Model-SST-Bias-Correction-Toolkit/data/data_readme.md

 CMIP6 (Coupled Model Intercomparison Project Phase 6) data can be downloaded from the Earth System Grid Federation (ESGF):
 - [ESGF Portal](https://esgf-node.llnl.gov/projects/cmip6/)

+CMIP6 projections are downloaded from CNRM-CM6 historical and four SSP projections for the Bay of Bengal region.

 The specific CMIP6 model used in this project is CNRM-CM6-1 from Centre National de Recherches Météorologiques (CNRM).

 ### ORAS5 Data
 ORAS5 (Ocean ReAnalysis System 5) data is available from the Copernicus Marine Service:
 - [Copernicus Marine Service](https://marine.copernicus.eu/)

-Search for the "Global Ocean Ensemble Physics Reanalysis" product.
+ORAS5 reanalysis data is downloaded for the Bay of Bengal region.

 ## Data Preprocessing

 The raw data has been preprocessed to:
 1. Remap to a common grid (85 x 85)
 2. Fill missing values in coastal regions
-3. Calculate and store climatological means
+3. Calculate and store monthly climatological means from ORAS5
-4. Convert to consistent units (°C for temperature)
-5. Create the transposed forms needed for BiLSTM model
+4. Create the transposed forms needed for BiLSTM model

 ### File Format Details